normen/vim-mermaid-ascii/README.md

 ### Automatic Behavior

-When you move your cursor into a rendered mermaid block, it automatically shows the original code for editing.
-When you leave the block, it re-renders the ASCII art.
+When you run `:MermaidAsciiRender`, auto-rendering is enabled.
+This means when you move your cursor into a rendered mermaid block, it automatically shows the original code for editing.
+When you move the cursor out, it re-renders the ASCII art.

+When you run `:MermaidAsciiUnrender`, auto-rendering is disabled.
+The blocks stay as mermaid code and won't auto-render when you move your cursor.

 ## Configuration